What role does surface tension play in liquid penetrant inspection?

 Prepare for the LPIC-2 Certification Test with our study tools, including flashcards and multiple choice questions with hints and explanations.
 Get ready to pass your exam!

-Surface tension plays a critical role in liquid penetrant inspection by influencing how the penetrant interacts with the surface of the material being inspected.
-The primary function of surface tension in this context is to facilitate the ability of the penetrant to spread and penetrate into any discontinuities present on the surface of the material.
+In liquid penetrant inspection, surface tension is a critical factor because it directly influences how the penetrant interacts with the surface of the material being inspected.
+The correct function of surface tension in this context is to aid in the proper spreading of the penetrant.

 Subscribe